ProcursusTeam/procursus-wiki/docs/Makefile-functions.md

 ## `AFTER_BUILD`

-This function has several jobs; by default, the function will create build system realted files indicating that a package has been sucessfully built.
+This function has several jobs.
+By default, the function will create build system related files indicating that a package has been successfully built.
 It will also compress included manpages for the package being built.

 The table below showcases optional arguments that the function can